neorning97/Master-s-thesis/scripts/radial_chromosome/README.md

 (treating each bead as an independent observation when they are all from the same model).

-**Why Wilcoxon signed-rank instead of a t-test or Mann-Whitney U?**
+**Why Mann-Whitney U instead of a t-test or Wilcoxon signed-rank?**
-The radial distance distributions are not assumed to be normal, which rules out a paired t-test.
-Mann-Whitney U is also inappropriate here because it treats the two groups as independent, but in this analysis there *is* a natural pairing: each model in WT is matched by index to the same-numbered model in T1 and C1, so we can ask "in this particular structural ensemble, did the segment move?"
-The Wilcoxon signed-rank test is the correct non-parametric choice for paired data, testing whether the median per-model difference is significantly different from zero.
+The radial distance distributions are not assumed to be normal, which rules out a t-test.
+Mann-Whitney U is the appropriate non-parametric test for comparing two independent samples without assuming normality.
+We treat the conditions as independent because each Chrom3D model is generated as an independent Monte Carlo simulation with a unique random seed, so model 0 in WT has no natural correspondence to model 0 in T1, even though they share a file index.
+Wilcoxon signed-rank would require a meaningful pairing between the groups, which is not the case here.
+This is also consistent with the test choice used in `08_chromosome_centroid_distance.py` for comparing chromosome centroid distances across the same three conditions.

 **Model pairing**
 Models are paired by their sorted filename order (model_0000, model_0001, ...),